LTLA/BiocWorkflow2015/converted/workflow.md

 In the above table, each row contains the statistics for each cluster.
 Of interest are the `best` and `logFC` fields.
 The former is the index of the window that is the most significant in each cluster, while the latter is the log-fold change of that window.
-This can be used to obtain an overview of the direction of DB across all clusters.
+This can be used to obtain a summary of the direction of DB across all clusters/regions.

 ```r